Selecting System Administrators

 - understanding of the org chart

 - has good judgement (just because you can add 500 fields on a page, doesn't make it a good idea!)

 - organized and detail oriented

 Q: How many System Administrators should we have?
 We always recommend at least 2 system administrators to ensure that support is available if someone is sick, on vacation or is otherwise unavailable.
 This also ensures continuity in the event that one of your administrators leaves the company.
 For deployments of less than 50 users, 2-3 administrators should be sufficient.
 Consider adding additional administrators if you add more departments or business functions.
 For deployments that are in multiple countries, consider assigning local administrators in country to cover time zones.
 Be aware that it is also possible to delegate certain admin functions with the delegated administrator configuration option.
 There are security and quality control risks in assigning too many administrators.

-Q: How do we Train our System Administrators?
+Q: How do we train our System Administrators?
 You have 2 good options.
-The first is register your designated system administrators for the salesforce.com system administrator program, a week-long program that provides comprehensive instruction.
-This program highlights features that will often not be utilized in your deployment.
-As a result, akaCRM created an administrator survival skills workshop, a day-long class tailored to your organization's deployment that focuses on the top 2 dozen or so activities that your systems administrators will need to know to keep your deployment well turned.
-The akaCRM training is available as part of a customized implementation or through our client-directed and managed support packages.
+The first is register your designated system administrators for training courses provided by the platform vendor, often a multi-day or week-long program that provides comprehensive instruction.
+These training programs highlight features that will often not be utilized in your deployment.
+As a result, akaCRM offers survival-skills training for system administrators (both Salesforce and Conga solutions), a day-long class tailored to your organization's deployment that focuses on the top 2 dozen or so activities that your systems administrators will need to know to keep your deployment well turned.
+The akaCRM training is available as part of a customized implementation or through our AdvisorPro support packages.

 If you have questions or would like to discuss a specific need or interim support, contact akaCRM for a no-cost consultation.

 - Last updated on .